a-pedro/My-Portfolios/README.md

-# My-Portfolios In this repository of my portfolio, I am redoing all my first projects to solidify my base in programming
+# My-Portfolios In this repository, I am redoing all my first projects to solidify my base in programming